mdawar/pubsub/README.md

 // Publish a message and timeout after 1 second. ctx, cancel := context.WithTimeout(context.Background(), time.Second)
 defer cancel()
+// In this case, Publish will deliver the message to subscribers that are
-err := broker.Publish(ctx, "events", "Sample message")
+// ready and will wait for the others for up to the timeout duration. err := broker.Publish(ctx, "events", "Sample message")
 // The error is not nil if the context was canceled or the deadline exceeded. if err != nil {